Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Supporting dietary changes like these is often part of a broader clinical approach to reducing toxic load and restoring gut and metabolic health through:

-Small changes at the grocery store can dramatically reduce daily exposure to harmful food additives.
+Small, consistent changes at the grocery store significantly reduce daily additive intake.

 ✅ Read labels carefully